LiuJiang682/RpnCalculator/README.md

 After displaying the warning, all further processing of the string terminates and the current state of the stack is displayed.

+Usage:
+1. Download the zip file
+2. Open the command prompt
+3. cd path-to-unzip-file-directory
+4. mvn clean install
+5. mvn package assembly:single
+6. java -jar target/RpnCalculator-0.0.1-SNAPSHOT-jar-with-dependencies.jar

+Note: I am not sure how the position 15 comes from in the Example 8 of the tech-programming-test-rpn-1.1.7.pdf, I assume it is the position of the trouble operator in order of input from user.
+I program it at this way.
+Please take note at this.